pwgbots/linny-r/README.md

 ``chmod +x linny-r.command``

 to make the script file executable.
-To set the icon, use Finder to open the folder that contains the file `linny-r.command`, click on its icon (which still is plain) and open the _Info dialog_ by pressing ``Cmd+I``.
+To set the icon, use `Finder` to open the folder that contains the file `linny-r.command`, click on its icon (which still is plain) and open the _Info dialog_ by pressing ``Cmd+I``.
-Then open your Linny-R folder in Finder, change to the sub-folder `node_modules/linny-r/static/images`, and from there drag/drop the file `linny-r.icns` on the icon shown in the top left corner of the _Info dialog_.
+Then open your Linny-R folder in `Finder`, change to the sub-folder `node_modules/linny-r/static/images`, and from there drag/drop the file `linny-r.icns` on the icon shown in the top left corner of the _Info dialog_.